-- Next keeping the temp up still on the pot, deglaze your pan by pouring in 1 cup of wine or broth, using a whisk or wooden spoon stir around until reduced slightly and all of the yummy brown bits are scraped off the bottom of the pan releasing the flavor in the brown bits.
+- Next keeping the temp up on the pot, deglaze your pan by pouring in 1 cup of wine or broth, using a whisk or wooden spoon stir around until reduced slightly and all of the yummy brown bits are scraped off the bottom of the pan releasing the flavor in the brown bits.

 - Cover and don't peak, cook for 3 hours (for a smaller roast) and 4-6 hours for a larger roast.
 If necessary, check the liquid levels about hour 4 or 6 if cooking longer adding a cup or so of additional broth.
 Serve with warm Russian Black Bread and a crisp green salad.